 With the help of BOM total quantity and proportion of raw materials required for a particular product gets known.
 And that is how if we want to calculate the cost of production, it can get done.
 Further, the management can make decisions based on this cost estimates data and plan the future working model.

 BOM gives organizations ideas about raw material and other resources consumption.
-And that’s how they project their short and long-term manufacturing plans.
-Accordingly, using up their working capitals and controlling their inventory needs.
+And that's how they project their short and long-term manufacturing plans.
+Accordingly, using up their working capitals and control their inventory needs.
 Further, they can quickly determine if there is any problem with the inventory consumptions due to discrepancies.

 Read more about - Inventory Control: Six Best Techniques To Follow